Mayflower Hotel: May-Wash Associates

 Beginning in April 1973, the Mayflower Hotel served as the temporary Embassy of China in Washington, D.C., for a time while their new embassy building at 2300 Connecticut Avenue NW was being renovated following the re-establishment of diplomatic relations between the United States and the People's Republic of China.

 With the Mayflower making a profit, May-Wash Associates undertook at $2.5 million general refurbishment of the 800 guest rooms about 1977.
 The hotel then announced a $25 million overhaul and expansion in January 1979.
 The main western wing of the hotel, facing Connecticut Avenue, was to have the public rooms on the lower two levels turned into retail space, while the 448 guest rooms above would be gutted and transformed into office space.
 The eastern wing, in the rear, would remain a hotel.
 May-Wash hired architect Vlastimil Koubek to design two new floors to add to the top of the eastern wing, bringing it to the same height as the western wing.
 The resulting hotel would have 407 guest rooms, larger than those before, a mix of newly built rooms and remodeled existing rooms.
 The hotel also planned to add a health club (with racquetball court, sauna, and swimming pool) and café to the 17th Street side of the hotel.
 Meeting and private dining room space would be added to the structure; all plumbing and mechanical systems would be upgraded; and central air conditioning would replace the window units now in operation.
 The hotel sought to permanently narrow De Sales Street NW as part of its renovations.

 Western International Hotels, which managed the property, was renamed Westin Hotels & Resorts in January 1981.
-In October 1981, May-Wash Associates announced that Stouffer Corp., a division of Nestlé, was taking a minority interest in the Mayflower Hotel, and would assume management of the property on December 1, 1981, under a 20-year agreement.
+In October 1981, May-Wash Associates announced that Stouffer Corporation, a division of Nestlé, was taking a minority interest in the Mayflower Hotel, and would assume management of the property on December 1, 1981, under a 20-year agreement.
 Stouffer said the hotel would be its American "flagship", and the hotel was renamed the Stouffer Mayflower Hotel.